 3. Create blog posts and other content.

 In addition to optimizing your website’s existing pages, you can also improve your website’s topical relevance by creating new blog posts and other types of content.
-This is a great way to target additional keywords that you didn’t have room to target on your existing pages.
+This is a great way to target additional keywords you didn’t have room to target on your existing pages.

 4. Build links from relevant websites.